pelithne/k8s/workshop.md

 version.BuildInfo{Version:"v3.0.2", GitCommit:"19e47ee3283ae98139d98460de796c1be1e3975f", GitTreeState:"clean", GoVersion:"go1.13.5"}
 ````

-#### 3.6.1.1.
-Note: In the previous version of Helm, there was a server side component as well, named "Tiller".
-This is no longer the case.
+**Note: In the previous version of Helm, there was a server side component as well, named "Tiller".
+This is no longer the case.**

 ### 3.6.2.
 Helm and Azure Vote!